 Only God knows when we need to take a step forward and when we need to take a step back.Only God knows when we need to take a step forward and when we need to take a step back.
 Click To Tweet

-Craig Groeschel says: “Be Yourself.
-People would rather follow a leader who is always real than a leader who is always right.”
-In my experience, I learned it might be best to refrain from sharing certain struggles within the workplace although I do believe we could all use a little more realness don’t ya think?
+Although one of my Leader Heroes, Craig Groeschel says: “Be Yourself.
+People would rather follow a leader who is always real than a leader who is always right, I learned it might be best to refrain from sharing certain struggles within the workplace although I do believe we could all use a little more realness don’t ya think?

-If you struggle in a middle management position, I recommend watching Craig Groeschel’s podcast on how to succeed in this area.
+I learned that being TOO real isn’t always the best decision.
+I also came to realize I wasn’t cut out for a middle management position, but I learned a LOT.
+I recommend watching Craig Groeschel’s leadership podcast on how to succeed in this area.
 He talks about the importance of being a translator, coach and scorekeeper.
-I had to learn the hard way why people pleasing is not the way to go.
+I was never good at this.
+Instead, I got into the habit of trying to please everybody, which is never the way to go.

 Even the Apostle Paul, when writing to Galatia, addressed this issue of people pleasing.
 He said, “Am I now trying to win the approval of human beings, or of God?
 Or am I trying to please people?
 If I were still trying to please people, I would not be a servant of Christ.”

 I’m thankful to have made some forever friends through the ministry and am sad I won’t be a part of it anymore, but sometimes God asks us to take a step back to gain clarity and remind us who we are in him.
 “For from him and through him and for him are all things.
 To him be the glory forever!
 Amen.”